 Kate carried the Anne Grand-Clément 'Plain Iron' zip purse that she debuted in Germany a little more than a week ago.
 The pouch comes in various sizes and retails from £145.

 The only new item today were her shoes.
-She premiered a pair of the Emmy London 'Rebecca' courts in 'steel' suede (£425).
+She premiered a pair of the Emmy London 'Rebecca' courts in 'Cinder' suede (£425).

 And finally, here's a look at Kate's up-do.